Walt Disney Animation Studios: 1984–1989: Restructuring and new projects for prominence

-Roy E. Disney (chairman, 1985–2003), nephew of Walt Disney, was a key figure in restructuring the animation department following the reorganization of the Disney company in 1984.
+Roy E. Disney (chairman, 1985–2003), Roy O. Disney's son and nephew of Walt, was a key figure in restructuring the animation department following the reorganization of the Disney company in 1984.

 After a series of corporate takeover attempts in 1984, Roy E. Disney, son of Roy O. and nephew of Walt, resigned from the company's board of directors and launched a campaign called "SaveDisney", successfully convincing the board to fire Miller.
 Roy E. Disney brought in Michael Eisner as Disney's new CEO and Frank Wells as president.
 Eisner in turn named Jeffrey Katzenberg chairman of the film division, The Walt Disney Studios.
 Near completion when the Eisner regime took over Disney, The Black Cauldron (1985) came to represent what would later be referred to as the "rock bottom" point for Disney animation.
 The studio's most expensive feature to that point at $44 million, The Black Cauldron was a critical and commercial failure.
 The film's $21 million box office gross led to a loss for the studio, putting the future of the animation department in jeopardy.

 Between the 1950s and 1980s, the significance of animation to Disney's bottom line was significantly reduced as the company expanded into further live-action production, television and theme parks.
 As new CEO, Michael Eisner strongly considered shuttering the feature animation studio and outsourcing future animation.
 Roy E. Disney intervened, offering to head the feature animation division and turn its fortunes around, while Eisner established the Walt Disney Pictures Television Animation Group to produce lower-cost animation for television.
 Named Chairman of feature animation by Eisner, Roy E. Disney appointed Peter Schneider president of animation to run the day-to-day operations in 1985.

 On February 1, 1985, Disney executives began to move the animation department from the Disney studio lot in Burbank to a variety of warehouses, hangars and trailers located about 2 mi east at 1420 Flower Street in nearby Glendale, California.
 About a year later, the growing computer graphics (CG) group would move there too.

 The animation department's first feature animation at its new location was The Great Mouse Detective (1986), begun by John Musker and Ron Clements as Basil of Baker Street after both left production of The Black Cauldron.
 The film was enough of a critical and commercial success to instill executive confidence in the animation studio.
 Later the same year, however, Universal Pictures and Steven Spielberg's Amblin Entertainment released Don Bluth's An American Tail, which outgrossed The Great Mouse Detective at the box office and became the highest-grossing first-issue animated film to that point.